The Tucson Gem, Mineral & Fossil Showcase can be a lot to take in, but you can do it like a pro with these helpful tips.

 by April Bourie

 It was certainly easier to navigate the first Tucson Gem & Mineral Society show in 1955, held at a local elementary school.
 After all, there were only 1,500 attendees and 15 vendors.
-Now, it would be nearly impossible to count the vendors across the 40+ shows where nearly 60,000+ shoppers hunt for treasure.
-We asked veteran merchants, show hosts, and regular Gem Show attendees for their tips to a fun and successful experience.
+Now, it would be nearly impossible to count the vendors across the 50+ shows where nearly 113,000+ shoppers hunt for treasure.
+We asked veteran merchants, show hosts, and regular Gem Show attendees for their tips for a fun and successful experience.

 Figure Out How You'll Get Around

 You can definitely see more in Tucson with a car – Saguaro National Park, Mission San Xavier del Bac, and Arizona-Sonora Desert Museum are on the edges of town beyond the reaches of public transportation, for example.
 Getting around the various shows (and parking, although some shows offer valets) can sometimes be a challenge, even if it can be easier to haul away your finds in your own vehicle.
-Note: Sun Tran, Sun Link, Sun Van, Sun On Demand, Sun Express and Sun Shuttle are currently fare-free through June 2024.
+Bonus: Sun Tran, Sun Link, Sun Van, Sun On Demand, Sun Express and Sun Shuttle rides continue to remain fare free at the direction of the Mayor and Council.

 Think Outside The Box